+++ Winter Break +++

 The phages offered by the DSMZ collection are natural phages, they are not genetically or otherwise manipulated.

-• Are all phages of the open DSMZ collection fully characterized?
+• Are all phages of the open DSMZ collection fully characterised?

-The level of characterization of the phages of the DSMZ collection is varying by means of genome sequencing, ultrastructural description or estimation of efficiency and other parameters.
+The level of characterisation of the phages of the DSMZ collection is varying by means of genome sequencing, ultrastructural description or estimation of efficiency and other parameters.

 • Does the DSMZ offer phages for therapy purposes in human or veterinary medicine?